Ooh-ooh, ooh-ooh, ooh-ooh wee,

 The Citizen Poets of Boston, ed.
 Paul Lewis, page 178).
 These word puzzles are characteristic devices for Livingston, whose preferred mode involves some formally controlled display of wit.

 Besides translations from biblical texts, narrative verse by Livingston is mostly confined to a particular and distinctive literary genre, the fable (defined at Literary Devices as "a concise and brief story intended to provide a moral lesson at the end").
 In fables, animals or other non-human characters behave like humans.
 Livingston carefully copied several verse fables into the manuscript book of his grown daughter Jane.
-Along with "Crane & Fox" Jane's manuscript book contains Livingston's grim Fable of the Bats and the cautionary tale of Midas.
+Along with "Crane & Fox" Jane's manuscript book contains Livingston's grim Fable of the Bat and the cautionary tale of Midas.
 (Livingston's neat script and closing flourishes there make one think he would have been glad to write out "A Visit from St. Nicholas," too, had he really written it.)
 The Crane & Fox, dated 1827 in manuscript, retells old Aesop's story of The Fox and The Stork.
 All the fables attributed to Livingston are in iambic tetrameter.
 A few bits of dialogue and added descriptive details make "Crane & Fox" more engaging than most of Livingston's fables.
 Other pieces by Livingston in the genre of fable are The vine & oak, published in the New-York Magazine for February 1791, and (maybe) Adventures of an American Eagle, published over the signature of "R" on March 20, 1822 in the Poughkeepsie Journal.

 In all of Livingston's fables the closing moral governs the action.
 All but one are told objectively, in the third person.
 Only "American Eagle" is narrated in the first person, reporting a series of mercantile exchanges from the point of view of a well-traveled coin made of gold.
 The meter is always iambic tetrameter, more or less.
-By contrast, Clement C. Moore's The Pig and the Rooster is a fun exercise in anapestic tetrameter, the meter of "The Night Before Christmas" and the usual meter of nursery-rhymes.
+By contrast, Clement C. Moore's The Pig and the Rooster offers a fun exercise in anapestic tetrameter, the meter of "The Night Before Christmas" and the usual meter of nursery-rhymes.
 Despite energetic hating by advocates for Livingston's authorship of "The Night Before Christmas," this one animal fable by Moore is longer and appreciably lighter in tone and style than Livingston's comparatively heavy-handed productions.
 Moore's moral in "The Pig and the Rooster" boils down to something like, "to each his own," which sounds about as lighthearted as anyone could want or expect in an animal fable.
 Stretching out in 783 words, Moore takes more care to individualize his animal characters through dialogue and descriptive details.
 Plus, unlike any of Livingston's much shorter animal fables, "The Pig and the Rooster" shares the distinctive vocabulary of "A Visit from St. Nicholas."
 Thirteen instances from my list of eight great favorite expressions of Clement C. Moore occur in "The Pig and the Rooster."
 The Christmas poem has fifteen from the same list.

 Outside of fables, the few examples of quasi-narrative verse by Henry Livingston, Jr. occur in the form of letters.
 Frequently cited for supposed parallels to "The Night Before Christmas" are Livingston's anapestic Letter to my brother Beekman and Translation of a letter from a tenant of Mrs. Van Kleeck--as also discussed by Joe Nickell in Part II of "The Case of the Christmas Poem."
 Dr. Nickell does not cite the likely model for Livingston's verse letters, The New Bath Guide by Christopher Anstey.
 For many decades, anapestic satire in the manner of Anstey was all the rage.
 In Anstey and Anapestic Satire in the Late Eighteenth Century, Martin S. Day provides helpful literary and historical background for understanding this important influence on Henry Livingston's experiments with epistolary verse.
 Apart from the fun of it, reading Anstey along with some of his many imitators and successors confronts you with the ordinariness of words and rhymes that verse letters by Henry Livingston, Jr. share with "The Night Before Christmas."